Sustainability | SocietyRespect for Human Rights

 Participated in the Human Rights Due Diligence Workshop, organized by the Caux Round Table Japan.
 We contributed to identifying human rights issues related to the manufacturing sector, while sharing expertise with members from nine other companies, NGOs, and experts (10 associations).

-For responsible sourcing of minerals, the TDK Group has been participating in the Responsible Minerals Initiative and the Responsible Minerals Sourcing Trade Working Group of JEITA (Japan Electronics and Information Technology) [since 2011], and has been working on solving the issue throughout the whole supply chain.
+For responsible sourcing of minerals throughout the whole supply chain, the TDK Group has been participating in the Responsible Minerals Initiative and the Responsible Minerals Sourcing Trade Working Group of JEITA (Japan Electronics and Information Technology) since 2011.